The meeting, which was held on the 12th of April 2018 was also attended by Sławomir Mazurek, Vice-Minister of Environment.

 “The most important objective of the Polish COP24 Presidency is to adopt a full implementation package for the Paris Agreement.
 We count on the support of all countries in achieving this goal”, said Minister Henryk Kowalczyk during the meeting.

 The Paris Agreement is the first international agreement in history that compels all countries in the world to take action on climate protection.
-It was jointly agreed upon in December 2015 during the COP21 Summit in Paris.
+It was jointly agreed upon in December 2015 during the COP21 in Paris.
 The implementation package is necessary in order for the obligations resulting from the Agreement to be fulfilled by the individual states - parties to the Agreement.

 “Poland, as the host of COP24, will support this process,” said Minister Henryk Kowalczyk during the meeting.